DavidN0809/Computer-Architecture/README.md

 ```
 [hw2 visual aide](https://docs.google.com/spreadsheets/d/1Fxm5tvVx8mPrK7fk1-Mhpuf3QoQkFx3j7917Vq06N0o/edit#gid=0)

-In the above markdown, the text "Additional Resources for HW2" will be a clickable link that takes the user to the provided URL.
+In the above link an example of how the pipeline instructions should work and the value of x1